filipmeszaros/JavaScriptCourse/tests/Playwright.md

 You can use these commands to execute tests:
 * `npx playwright test` - runs the tests specified in *playwright.config.js* configuration
 * `npx playwright test directory/fileName.spec.js` - runs the tests of a specified file
-* `npx playwright test --project=chromium` - runs the tests only on Desktop Chrome
+* `npx playwright test --project=chromium` - runs the tests only on Desktop Chrome (only project with name chromium)
 * `npx playwright test --headed` - runs the tests in HEADed mode (non-headless)
 * `npx playwright test --debug` - runs the tests in debug mode
 * `npx playwright show-report` - shows report of previously executed tests
 * `npx playwright test --ui` - opens UI test runner page (for running and debugging tests) with all available tests
+* `npx playwright test --config=debugging.config.js` - runs tests with our specified config file, instead of default one

 ## Debugger